citelao/102R/Lecture 4a - Command Line Can Be Not Terrifying and Source Control for the Skeptical/Studio.md

 ### Get a coversheet

-1. Use `curl` to download the cover page for this assignment (URL HERE).
+1. Use `curl` to download the cover page for this assignment (`https://raw.githubusercontent.com/citelao/102R/master/Lecture%204a%20-%20Command%20Line%20Can%20Be%20Not%20Terrifying%20and%20Source%20Control%20for%20the%20Skeptical/cover-page.txt`).
 Look up the documentation using `man`.
 As before, you shouldn't need any special arguments.
 2. Save it to a file `cover-page.txt` in the first directory you created (the parent directory).

 ### Mark it up